 Ferran Reverter Planet: First of all: We see crises, whether internal or external, as an opportunity.
-Obviously, Corona – along with the restrictions – is an external one.
+Obviously, COVID-19 – along with the restrictions – is an external one.
 And all in all, the lockdown accelerated our transformation to an agile, customer-centric omnichannel retailer.
-It served to strengthen our online business, a strategy we already pursued before the pandemic.
+It served to strengthen our online business, a strategy we were pursuing prior to the pandemic.

-Maria: So, Corona was a kind of booster?
+So, the epidemic was a kind of booster?

 During the lockdown, every day was like Black Friday for us.